borisschapira/boris.schapira.dev/_posts/en/web/2024/2024-06-03-speculative-rules-en.md

 Is it that simple?
 It is.

 You also have the option to use `prerender` instead of `prefetch`.
-However, let me emphasis that if the `prerender` rule is applied, it would fetch **and process** the resource in advance, which includes _fetching subresources_ as well, whether they're from first or third parties.
+However, let me emphasis that if the `prerender` rule is applied, it would fetch **and process** the resource in advance, which includes _fetching sub-resources_ as well, whether they're from first or third parties.

 ## Should We Hold Your Horses?